eclipse-iceoryx/iceoryx/CONTRIBUTING.md

 ## Feature request and bugs

 We love pull requests!
 The next sections try to cover most of the relevant questions.
-For larger contributions or architectural changes, we'd kindly ask you to follow this list:
+For larger contributions or architectural changes, we'd kindly ask you to either:

-1. Raise the proposed changes during a [developer meetup](https://github.com/eclipse/iceoryx/wiki/Developer-meetup)
+* Raise the proposed changes during a [developer meetup](https://github.com/eclipse/iceoryx/wiki/Developer-meetup)

+or

-1. Create a design document and raise it in a separate pull request beforehand
+* Create a design document and raise it in a separate pull request beforehand

 If you would like to report a bug or propose a new feature, please raise an issue before raising a pull request.
 This makes it easier to track the work-in-progress.
 If you have troubles getting an issue assigned to you please contact the maintainers via [Gitter](https://gitter.im/eclipse/iceoryx).